Strategic Network Abandonment: Results

 In many socio-economic systems, it may be desirable to prevent or delay network decay by providing targeted support to selected agents.
-Such support may take the form of subsidies, credit access, or institutional investment that increases an agent’s stand-alone incentive to remain active in the system.
+Such support can take the form of platform incentives, preferential visibility, moderation or governance privileges, financial rewards, or other mechanisms that increase an agent’s stand-alone incentive to remain active in the system.
 Up to this point, the individual incentive parameter $\alpha$ has been assumed homogeneous across agents.
-We now relax this assumption and allow for heterogeneous incentives $\alpha_i$, reflecting that some agents may receive greater external support than others.
+We now relax this assumption and allow for heterogeneous incentives $\alpha_i$, reflecting that some agents may receive greater external support or preferential treatment than others.
 In this case, the equilibrium actions in Eq.~\eqref{eq:equilibrium_action} become

 with $\boldsymbol{\alpha} = (\alpha_1, \ldots, \alpha_N)$.

 A straightforward approach to designing support policies is to allocate a fixed budget so as to maximize overall welfare in the network.
 This leads to the incentive-targeting problem, where the welfare-maximizing allocation aligns support with the dominant eigenvector of the adjacency matrix $A$ \cite{Galeotti2020}.
 Such a policy concentrates resources on the most central and strategically influential agents and can be interpreted as a \emph{top-down} or \emph{trickle-down} strategy in which benefits are expected to diffuse through the network via complementarities.